• About

 As the wind blew through the juniper branches caressing my face I could hear the song of the raven, Its poetic phrasing enlightening my senses and reminding me to be present, perceptive and open.

-I wasn't obsessed about any one subject enough to be a geek.
-Instead, I identified as a Blerd (Black nerd).
-Prior to delving into design, I was a skinny punk rock skateboarder who relished questioning the status quo, listening to reggae bands like Steel Pulse, sketching in my notebook, and seeking solace in the Angeles Crest Mountains to escape the brutality of the Los Angeles smog.
+I was never obsessed with one subject long enough to be a proper geek.
+I was more of a Blerd—a Black nerd who wandered widely.
+Before design found me, I was a skinny punk-rock skateboarder questioning the status quo, listening to bands like Steel Pulse, sketching in battered notebooks, and driving up to the Angeles Crest Mountains to breathe air that wasn’t thick with the weight of Los Angeles smog.